vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

 ## Initialize Data SDK
-Initialize Data SDK in `AppDelegate.swift` or `AppDelegate.h`. in the application `didFinishLaunchingWithOptions` method to ensure [Auto Events]({% link docs/AutoEvents.md %})  functionality.
+Initialize Data SDK in your `AppDelegate.swift` or `AppDelegate.h` file, within the application `didFinishLaunchingWithOptions` method.
+This ensures the [Auto Events]({% link docs/AutoEvents.md %}) feature operates correctly.

-In addition, manage [License Key](#license-key), [Opt-in](#opt-in), and [Debug Mode](#debug-mode) switch in this step.
+You'll also manage the [License Key](#license-key), [Opt-in](#opt-in), and [Debug Mode](#debug-mode) in this step.

 ### License Key
-You will receive a unique license key when your application is approved.
-See [Integration Process]({% link docs/IntegrationProcess.md %}) for more details.
+Upon approval of your application, you'll receive a unique license key.
+If you encounter any issues or haven't received your key, please refer to the [Integration Process] ({% link docs/IntegrationProcess.md %}) for further details or email Vpon Contact for additional support.
-If you are still waiting to receive it or get into trouble with it, please email Vpon Contact for further assistance.

 ### Opt-in
-Data SDK is committed to protecting App user privacy.
-Therefore, Data SDK only collects data with user consent, which means Data SDK only gathers data under the condition that a user agrees to App terms of use or privacy policy.
+Data SDK respects user privacy by only collecting data with the user's explicit consent, meaning data is gathered only when a user agrees to your App's terms of use or privacy policy.

-To help you manage App user consent efficiently, Data SDK provides three Opt-In options: `DEFAULT`, `CONSENT`, and `NOCONSENT`.
+To help you manage this consent effectively, Data SDK offers three Opt-In options: `DEFAULT`, `CONSENT`, and `NOCONSENT`.
-- `DEFAULT`: the user has neither granted nor declined permission
+- `DEFAULT`: neither granted nor declined
-- `CONSENT`: the user gives consent
+- `CONSENT`: granted
-- `NOCONSENT`: the user refuses to provide consent.
+- `NOCONSENT`: declined

-We recommend determining the status of user consent in the application `didFinishLaunchingWithOptions` method.
-After that, update the Opt-In option automatically and forward it to Data SDK simultaneously, depending on the latest permission status.

-Warning messages will display on the developer console if Opt-In is set either as `NOCONSENT` or `DEFAULT`.
+We recommend setting the user consent status in the application `didFinishLaunchingWithOptions` method, then updating the Opt-In option and forwarding it to Data SDK depending on the latest permission status.
+If Opt-In is set to either `NOCONSENT` or `DEFAULT`, warning messages will display on the developer console.

-Below is a setup example of License Key and Opt-in:
+Here's a setup example of License Key and Opt-in:
 {% tabs lic-ios %}
 {% tab lic-ios Swift %}
 ```
 config.setLicenseKey("testKey", withCustomID: "testCustomID", withOptIn: .CONSENT)